Current Volunteer Opportunities

 Funded by a grant from the California Department of Resources, Recycling, and Recovery (CalRecycle), the free filter exchange event will educate Monterey Park residents about responsible used motor oil and filter recycling.
 Oil poured down the drain or onto the ground can travel down storm drains and contaminate our local waterways.
 Recycling used motor oil prevents water pollution and conserves a natural resource.
 Used oil filters are made of steel and can be recycled as well.
 Drain the filter for 12 hours and seal it in a Ziploc bag. ...
 Read more

-about 2 yearsSummer Movie Night Series
+over 3 yearsSummer Movie Night Series

 Bring blankets and beach chairs to get comfortable as you watch these family-favorites on our giant screen.